THAI ETHNIQUE MAI CHAU-HOA BINH

 Traditionally, the loin loom has an economic significance as well and forms an important part of the socio-culture of tribal societies.
 But unfortunately, over the years, loin looms have been slowly disappearing and so is the weaving skill.
 As the result, younger generation no longer has the skill nor the knowledge as weaving is not done in their homes.

 The massive invasion of cheap materials and products from china has quickly taken the market.
 The traditional weaving village slowly disappear.
 Many young people had to leave their village to be workers in the cities to secure some stable income for the family and themselves.
-The whole traditional weaving village of Mai Chau face the challenge of being disappear since the young generation will no longer how to work on the loom as they see no future of it and the old generation will also slowly pass away without having a chance to let their children to inherit from their skilful weaving skill.
+The whole traditional weaving village of Mai Chau face the challenge of being disappear since the young generation will no longer how to work on the loom as they see no future of it and the old generation will also slowly pass away without having a chance to let their children to inherit from their skillful weaving skill.

-Nowadays, Income of most people in the villages is based on cultivation and tourism by providing accommodation, food, organizing tours and selling souvenirs to tourists.
+Nowadays, income of most people in the villages is based on cultivation and tourism by providing accommodation, food, organizing tours and selling souvenirs to tourists.
 The weaving village has been therefore becoming more and more commercial and lost its root to the cultural and traditional values.